-Age UK Somerset exists to make life better for older people in Somerset and North Somerset.
-Through the SOOM, Somerset Older Opinions Matter project we want your responses to our short, monthly surveys to help us discover what's important to you.
-The answers may shape our services and help us to campaign for a better later life for all.
+Age UK Somerset's sole purpose is to make life better for older people in Somerset and North Somerset.
+To help us understand what is needed to achieve this, we need to hear from you.
+Your survey responses will be used to shape our services and help us to campaign for a better later life for all.